 Using DataSunrise data masking tool is very easy.
 All you need to do is to enter DataSunrise dashboard and create some masking policies.

-Here you need to enter information required to create data masking rule.
+Here you need to enter information required to create a data masking rule.
 You can define application which requests will be processed by the firewall.
 Then you need to define SQL-statements to be filtered and select masking type to be implemented.
-It means that you can select a method of fake entries generating.
+It means that you can select a method of generation of fake entries.

 Then you should select the database elements (schemas, tables or columns) to be protected.
 It can be performed manually via handy database elements explorer or by using regular expressions.And that's all.
 Quite simple.